How to destroy a Gameobject in Unity.

 Efficient way to remove object from scene

 To reduce the dump created by destroying objects you can simply set the object as inactive.
-This way you need not instantiate a prefab when needed, you can just set the gameobject to active.
-You need not worry if you are destroying one or two gameobjects in a scene.
+This way you need not instantiate a prefab when needed, you can just set the game object to active.
+You need not worry if you are destroying one or two game objects in a scene.
 The problem comes when you need to instantiate and destroy large number of objects like bullets in an FPS game.

 Video Tutorial